corneliazy/ice_wedge_polygons/mask_rcnn/README.md

 The following steps are performed:
 1. Importing and cloning repositories
-2. Installing the correct versions of libraries (oler versions of keras and tensorflow required)
+2. Installing the correct versions of libraries (older versions of keras and tensorflow required)
 3. Configuration of training
 4. Creating dataset class
 5. Loading training and validation datasets